pingcap/docs/choose-index.md

 + rule 4: If only one candidate index is selected based on rule 2 and 3, select this index.
 If two candidate indexes are separately selected based on rule 2 and 3, select the index with the smaller number of rows to be read (the number of rows with index + the number of rows to be retrieved from a table).

-The "unique indexes with full match" in rule 1 means each indexed column has the equivalent qualification.
+The "index with full match" in the above rules means each indexed column has the equal condition.
 When executing the `EXPLAIN FORMAT = 'verbose' ...` statement, if the pre rules matches an index, TiDB will output a NOTE level warning indicating that the index matches the pre rule.

 In the following example, because the index `idx_b` meets the condition "unique index + need to retrieve rows from a table" in rule 2, TiDB selects the index `idx_b` as the access path, and `SHOW WARNING` returns a note indicating that the index  `idx_b` matches the pre rule.